jarokaz/terraform-gcp-kfp/README.md

 `modules/service`- The module creates a service account and associated roles `modules/mysql` - The module creates an MVP instance of MySQL based Cloud SQL.
 For security reasons the instance is created without any users.

-The submodules can be directly if you require a different topology or naming than configured by the main module.
+The submodules can be used directly if you require a different topology or naming than configured by the main module.

+The module does not install Kubeflow Pipelines into the created GKE cluster.
+It is assumed that KFP will be installed and configured by the downstream process.

 ## Inputs